slowernews/wisdom-tldr/chapters/introduction.md

 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
 - Best Effort + Surrender = DESTINY
 - The Things That Scare You the Most Are the Things You Most Need to Do. mitigate risks. some people just have larger comfort zones.
+- we say we try to get better but if look at your behaviour you'll see you actually are trying to to stay the same.

 1. Put Your Happiness Before Goals
 4. Focus on Financial Freedom First
 5. Pick One Thing and Stick With it to Completion

+- move to a place that feels strange until it feels like home. constantly learning and growing. then do it again, pursuing disconfort, until teh whole world is my home. -- derek sivers
 -->

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."